quincycheng/katacoda-scenarios-personal/opentofu-intro/download.md

-OpenToFu can be download from https://github.com/opentofu/opentofu/releases
+OpenTofu can be download from https://github.com/opentofu/opentofu/releases

 We will use v1.6.0-alpha2 in this tutorial